Bhryee/Point-and-Learn/README.md

 <h4>Estimated story points to be completed for Sprint 2: 150</h4>

+Due to our busy personal schedules and the problems encountered during coding, we have completed 137.5 points for Sprint 2.

 The overall project workload was distributed with a total target of 400 points.

 - Sprint 1 (Ideation, Planning & UI/UX Design): Assigned 100 points, reflecting its focus on conceptual development and foundational planning activities.